Matthew-Hurrell/gear-addict-api/README.md

 ## Code

-* The reset.py file in the root directory was provided by [Code Institute](https://codeinstitute.net/) tutors to assist with reseting and wiping the database in the event of an error or bug
+* The reset.py file in the root directory was provided by [Code Institute](https://codeinstitute.net/) tutors to assist with resetting and wiping the database in the event of an error or bug

 [Back to top](<#contents>)